jimmoffitt/developer_advocate.blog/introToTweetJSON.md

   + [Entities](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/Entities_JSON_Native.md) - Contains arrays of #hashtags, @mentions, $symbols, URLs, and media.
   + [Extended Entities](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/Entities_JSON_Native.md) - Contains up to four native photos.

+When a Tweet has been geo-tagged with either an exact location or a Twitter Place, these objects are of interest:
   + Places
   + Coordinates

 ## Tweet JSON Examples